GodaProjects/istio-official-documentation-based-playground/README.md

 ```
 kubectl exec -it "$(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}')" -- curl productpage:9080/productpage | grep -o "<title>.*</title>"
 ```
-6. Make it accessible from outside
+6. Make it accessible from outside (steps 7 to 11)

-6.1 Create the ingress gateway
+7. Create the ingress gateway
 ```
 kubectl apply -f samples/bookinfo/networking/bookinfo-gateway.yaml
 ```
-6.2 Verify it
+8. Verify it
 ```
 kubectl get gateway
 ```
-6.3 Run the following command to see if the external load balancer is available for the kubernates cluster.
+9. Run the following command to see if the external load balancer is available for the kubernates cluster.
 If yes, an external IP would be shown in the result of the below command.
 I have not set it up yet.
 So I have to use the node port.
 ```
 kubectl get svc istio-ingressgateway -n istio-system
 ```
-6.4 For building the URL for node port follow the below commands
+10. For building the URL for node port follow the below commands
 ```
 export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}')
 export SECURE_INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="https")].nodePort}')